Submissions are once again open! The theme for this issue is HOW TO BE WRONG.

 Wry, blunt, and unapologetic.
 “We are going to make fun of you, but also ourselves.”
 Don’t take yourself too seriously.
-Question everything.
 Nothing is sacred, but don’t be a dick.
 Don’t be humble, but check your pride.

 - Please submit writing as either a Word document or PDF.